BioBam/wdk-lib/API_JAVA.md

 Scatter.dotProduct(Workflow scope, IStep step, java.util.List<Input> inputs)
 ```

-A "scatter" operation specifies that the associated workflow step or subworkflow should execute separately over a list of input elements.

-Each of the input arrays are aligned and one element taken from each array to construct each job.
+Each of the input arrays is aligned, and one element is taken from each array to construct each job.

-It is an error if all input arrays are not the same length.
+It is an error if all input arrays do not have the same length.

 ###### `scope`<sup>Required</sup> <a name="scope" id="wdk-lib.Scatter.dotProduct.parameter.scope"></a>

 - *Type:* <a href="#wdk-lib.Workflow">Workflow</a>

+A `Workflow` instance representing the workflow to which the scatter belongs.

 ---